 - Carotid artery disease: We use imaging tests to spot blockages in the carotid artery (the artery that leads to the brain).
 If the blockage is severe enough, we can perform carotid artery surgery.
 This procedure cleans the plaque, reducing your risk for stroke.

 - Aortic aneurysm: An aortic aneurysm is a bulge or balloon in the wall of the aorta.
-We have many ways of treating aortic aneurysm.
-Learn more about our comprehensive aortic aneurysm center.
+Our comprehensive aortic aneurysm center has many ways of treating aneurysms.

 - Close collaboration with cardiac surgery team: Heart and vascular conditions often go hand in hand.
-For example, patients with PAD often have coronary artery disease (CAD), too.
+For example, patients with PAD often have coronary artery disease (CAD), as well.
 We work with all cardiac specialties to determine the right treatment for each patient.
-We put you in the center and work together to provide excellent care.
+We put you in the center and work together to provide targeted, excellent care.